Neil Doak: Cricket

 In addition to playing rugby, Doak was also an accomplished cricketer, representing Ireland internationally.

 A right-handed batsman and off spin bowler, he made his debut for the Irish cricket team in June 1993, playing against Scotland in a first-class match.
 He went on to play for Ireland on 32 occasions, his last match coming against Zimbabwe in June 2000, though this was more than three years after his previous appearance in the third place play-off of the 1997 ICC Trophy against Scotland.

 Of Doak's matches for Ireland, two were first-class matches against Scotland, and three had List A status.
 In all matches for Ireland, he scored 479 runs at an average of 26.61, his highest score being 84 not out against Surrey in a Benson & Hedges Cup match on 14 May 1996, an innings for which he won the man of the match award, despite finishing on the losing side.
 He took 31 wickets, at an average of 21.84, with his best bowling figures being four wickets for nine runs against Gibraltar in the 1996 European Championship and against Israel in the 1997 ICC Trophy.

 Doak played for Ireland in three international tournaments; the 1994 ICC Trophy, the 1996 European Championship, during which he won a man of the match award for a performance against Denmark where he took 4/44 and scored 51 not out, and the 1997 ICC Trophy, during which he won a man of the match award for the above-mentioned performance against Israel.

 Family

 Doak's son Nathan is a professional rugby union player, playing scrum half for Ulster and the Ireland national under-20 rugby union team.
+Another son, Cameron, plays prop, and joined the Ulster Rugby academy in 2023.